sproket/goldchest/getting-started.md

 ##### Pick pocket

 Thieves may opt to learn the art of pick pocketing.
-This skill gives a chance of grabbing items/money from monsters when the character does a melee attack.
+This skill gives a chance of grabbing items/money from opponents when the character does a melee attack.

 ##### Looting

-Thieves learning the art of looting may collect items/money from dead monsters in combat.
+Thieves learning the art of looting may collect items/money from dead opponents in combat.

 ##### Disguise